If you made any changes in Pure these will be visible here soon.

 Current research and teaching

-My research is on the European Union’s normative power in planetary politics, examining the symbioses between planetary society, economy, ecology, conflict, and polity.
-My research is currently focused on projects marking the twentieth anniversary of the normative power approach, including a forum on the ‘Arrival of Normative Power in Planetary Politics’ and a special issue on ‘Normative Power in the Planetary Organic Crisis’.
+I have 30 years of research experience on the European Union's relations with Britain, Denmark, and Sweden.
+My research currently focuses on EU SDG Agenda 2030 and EU Enlargement 2030, as well as projects marking the twentieth anniversary of the normative power approach, including a forum on the ‘Arrival of Normative Power in Planetary Politics’ and a special issue on ‘Normative Power in the Planetary Organic Crisis’.

-My learning and teaching uses research to inform courses on the Masters in European Affairs, international relations, and research methods.
-I teach courses on 'European Governance', ‘Europe in Global Affairs’, ‘International Relations’, and ‘Political Cinema’.
+My Active Learning pedagogy uses research to inform courses on the Masters in European Affairs, international relations, and research methods.
+I teach courses on 'European Governance', ‘Europe in Global Affairs’, 'Everyday Europe', ‘International Relations’, ‘Political Cinéma’, and 'Active Learning in Social Science'.
+I am an advocate of the student-centred pedagogy of Active Learning.
+I run workshops and courses on Active Learning and incorporate its pedagogy into my teaching.

 Expertise related to UN Sustainable Development Goals